toivoh/tt07-basilisc-2816-cpu/docs/info.md

 It has been designed around the constraints of

 - small area,
-- 4 pin serial memory interface to a RAM emulator implemented in an RP2040 microcontroller (which can be supported by the RP2040 microcontroller on the Tiny Tapeout 7 Demo Board),
+- 2-bit serial memory interface (2 pins in either direction) to a RAM emulator implemented in an RP2040 microcontroller (which can be supported by the RP2040 microcontroller on the Tiny Tapeout 7 Demo Board),
 - to be suitable to be included in in the next version of the AnemoneGrafx-8 retro console https://github.com/toivoh/tt06-retro-console, which motivates the other constraints.

 Features:

+- Custom instruction set adapted to the design constraints
 - 2-bit serial execution:
 	- ALU results etc are calculated at 2 bits/cycle
 	- 2-bit-serial register file with two read/write ports